HarryLovesCode/Vulkan-API-Book/chap03/chap03.md

 ## `VkPhysicalDeviceProperties`

 `VkPhysicalDeviceProperties` is a data type that we will use to represent properties of each physical device.
 There's not much to say here other than we will pass a pointer of this type to the implementation.
 The implementation will then write properties for the specified `VkPhysicalDevice`.

-You can find all the information you need [here](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#VkPhysicalDeviceProperties).
-The definition looks like this:
+**Definition for `VkPhysicalDeviceProperties**:

 ```cpp
 typedef struct VkPhysicalDeviceProperties {